 Apply for and obtain a valid Class A, B, C, or D hunting permit from the Wisconsin DNR.
 This process can take months and may require a signature from your health care provider, so apply early.

-Handicap hunts can fill up fast.
+Disabled hunts can fill up fast.
 A point system is used to choose hunters when space is limited.
 Obtain your hunting permit and contact Nate early to get on the list.
-All hunters must be signed up before September 1st to be eligible for the Handicap hunt in October.
+All hunters must be signed up before September 1st to be eligible for the Disabled hunt in October.

 Large Game Committee Goal